When Is a Skip Link Needed?

 Conclusion: Prioritizing User Experience

 In short, if a page includes appropriate landmarks or headings, it technically meets the minimum WCAG requirement for bypassing repeated content blocks, even if a skip navigation link is absent.
-However, adding a keyboard-accessible skip link is a recommended enhancement that can significantly improve accessibility and user experience for many visitors.
+However, adding a keyboard-accessible skip link is a necessary enhancement that can significantly improve accessibility and user experience for many visitors.

 Resources